 This algorithmic uncertainty associated with the line fitting and DEM calculation ignores many subtle complications in the analysis.
-The following additional sources of uncertainty contribute to the final estimation of the accuracy of our DEMs.
+The following additional sources of uncertainty contribute to the final estimation of the accuracy of our DEMs:

-- The time variability of the spectra within the twohour window used to determine the median daily spectrum.
-We calculate standard deviations in each wavelength bin over the two hours for each day and find that variations at the peaks of the strong cooler lines (Fe IX 171 Å, Fe XI 180 Å, and Fe XII 195 Å), which should represent temporal variability, are typically about 1%. - The calibration of the EVE MEGS-A irradiance spectra.
-Hock et al. (2012) discusses the calibration of MEGS-A in detail: the responsivity (conversion of detector counts to irradiance) is estimated to have an uncertainty better than 1% for most of the wavelength range that we use, but possibly worse in the range 150-170 Å where the A1 and A2 slit responses overlap.
-The irradiance calibration precision is in the range of ±5-7% for the strong MEGS-A lines we consider.

-- The determination of line fluxes by fitting Gaussians to the EVE spectra.
-The formal uncertainties in these fits is a few percent, depending on the line. - Uncertainty due to the need to choose a density in calculating the temperature responses of each line.
+- 1. The time variability of the spectra within the 2 hr window used to determine the median daily spectrum.
+We calculate standard deviations in each wavelength bin over the 2 hr for each day and find that variations at the peaks of the strong cooler lines (Fe IX 171 Å, Fe XI 180 Å, and Fe XII 195 Å), which should represent temporal variability, are typically about 1%. - 2.
+The calibration of the EVE MEGS-A irradiance spectra.
+Hock et al. (2012) discuss the calibration of MEGS-A in detail: the responsivity (conversion of detector counts to irradiance) is estimated to have an uncertainty better than 1% for most of the wavelength range that we use, but possibly worse in the range 150-170 Å, where the A1 and A2 slit responses overlap.
+The irradiance calibration precision is in the range of $\pm 5\%$ -7% for the strong MEGS-A lines we consider. - 3.
+The determination of line fluxes by fitting Gaussians to the EVE spectra.
+The formal uncertainties in these fits are a few percent, depending on the line. - 4.
+Uncertainty due to the need to choose a density in calculating the temperature responses of each line.
 Figure 7 shows the total emission measure (the integral of the DEM over temperature) for three different values of density for which calculations were carried out.
-The spread in the resulting emission measures is $\pm 5\%$ which we take to be the uncertainty associated with the choice of density. - Uncertainties in the atomic data used by CHI-ANTI to derive the emissivity and temperature response of the lines used for the DEM determination.
-As discussed in §4.2, there are clear discrepancies between the lines used and other strong lines in the EVE spectra.
-Assigning a formal uncertainty for the specific lines used to obtain the DEMs is non-trivial and not addressed here. - Uncertainty in the chosen abundance of Fe.
-As described in §3.3, a change in this value results in a scale change in the DEMs rather than an uncertainty.
-It is possible that the appropriate value of the abundance may vary with solar activity levels, and we hope to address that question in a future study.
+The spread in the resulting emission measures is $\pm 5\%$ , which we take to be the uncertainty associated with the choice of density. - 5.
+Uncertainties in the atomic data used by CHIANTI to derive the emissivity and temperature response of the lines used for the DEM determination.
+As discussed in Section 4.2, there are clear discrepancies between the lines used and other strong lines in the EVE spectra.

 Figure 6.
-The fluxes reproduced by the calculated DEMs vs. the observed flux for the lines used to compute the DEMs.
+Fluxes reproduced by the calculated DEMs vs. the observed flux for the lines used to compute the DEMs.
 The diagonal gray lines indicate where the reproductions equal the observations.
 A clear trend of reduced reproduced line flux with increased density is seen across all lines.
 At $10^{9.0}$ cm-3, all of the lines are reproduced to better than 20%.